Ridge 1 aka Stairway to Heaven Rock Climbing

 From the NCAR trailhead, hike to the Mesa Trail, go north, and cross the Skunk Canyon creek.
 Continue steeply up a few switchbacks until you can see a faint trail heading into the canyon.
 You may have to climb over or around a log fence to reach the trail.
 If you reach the point where the Mesa Trail flattens out and heads east out of the canyon, you went too far (but not by much).

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Ridge 1 aka Stairway to Heaven:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Ridge 1 aka Stairway to Heaven:

-Photos of Ridge 1 aka Stairway to Heaven Slideshow
+Featured Route For Ridge 1 aka Stairway to Heaven

 A good, clean & fun climb.
 Decent pro.
 We watched a bear move around with some deer remains from the summit - evidently the "Bear Area" signs are accurate.
 We exited to the east of the ridge, hiked down and slightly east and found a decent climbers trail to hike out on.